Why did we do it? We know what we like......

 The ultrawide 47.625 mm (1-7/8")" nut with 8 mm (.315") spacing between the strings is just easier to play.
 That generous room between the strings means that it's harder to accidently mute strings while fretting around.
 If you're a big person with large hands and fingers, you'll be pleasantly surprised at how nicely your hand fits this fretboard.
 And there is still an adequate 3.81 mm (.15") of shoulder area to help keep the E strings on the board while working your vibratos.
 If you're a beginner with less than perfect accuracy, you'll be constantly forgiven by this wider fretboard.
 A little extra room can make a lot of difference.

 Big Lou Sustain.
 Let's talk about physics.
 "Sustain" refers to the ability of a vibrating string, to keep vibrating for an extended amount of time.
 A vibrating string has kinetic energy (1/2mv²).
 As this energy is transfered to the neck/body through the bridge, nut, frets and air, the energy dissipates, and the string vibrates less.
 The things that we can control are the nut, bridge, frets and wood.
 We can't control the air.
 Great stiffness and heavy weight (inertia) repel the transfer of kinetic energy better than lightweight components.
-Therefore, sustain is increased by using a very heavy Floyd Rose style bridge, with a heavy sustain block (inside the guitar body).
-The heavy locking nut is better than a lightweight standard nut.
-The heavier jumbo frets allow better sustain than the skinny frets.
+Therefore, sustain is increased by using hard tail bridge, or a weighted bridge (heavy sustain block inside the guitar body).
 The neck is wider (1-7/8") so it's heavier and stiffer than a "skinny fast neck".
 The components chosen for the Big Lou Wide Nut guitar contribute to it's good sustain.
 It's not an accident.
 Good sustain comes understanding physics and from using heavy duty components.

 This section is imformational, but also designed to enhance the google rankings by allowing us to use the keywords more often.
 You can read it, but it's a bit boring.